 His writing shed is en-route back to the village; look through the window to see where Dylan wrote ‘Under Milk Wood’ and the basic conditions he worked.
 The scrunched up paper by his desk gives the impression that he has just popped over to ‘Browns Hotel’ for a favourite tipple!

-St Martins Church is nearby, it’s here where Dylan and his wife Caitlin are buried in the churchyard and the grave is marked by a simple white cross.
+St Martin is nearby.
+It is where Dylan and his wife Caitlin are buried in the churchyard and the grave is marked by a simple white cross.
 In the church there is a replica of the memorial stone to Dylan in Poets Corner, Westminster Abbey in London.

 At the last count Wales has 641 castles, so a visit to Wales should include at least one!
 Laugharne Castle dates from the 12th century and was built to look out for the sea.
 It was transformed in Tudor times into a gentleman’s mansion.
 The castle was once owned by the writer Richard Hughes a family friend and the Thomas’ used to stay with him and Dylan sometimes used the gazebo in the castle grounds when writing.
-3 and 7 day Explorer Passes are available with special travel trade rates or for pre booked Group Bookings of 15 or more there is a 10% discount on admission prices.
+Visit the Cadw Admissions page for information on 3 and 7 day Explorer Passes which give special rates to the Travel Trade, and discounts on pre booked Group Bookings of 15 or more.

 No Dylan Thomas visit to Laugharne is complete without a visit to Browns Hotel.
 His cast iron table still sits in a window alcove with just a few pieces of memorabilia nearby.
 Many locals still remember him, so you’re sure to hear some first hand stories.